Modern Slavery Statement

 The Alderley Group recognises the different local customs and cultures of the countries in which we carry on business.
 We recognise the challenges this can bring and seek to navigate them with sensitivity, whilst always requiring that all employees and workers are treated with respect and dignity.

 All employees are required to complete training on the issues covered by the Modern Slavery Act.
-This training forms part of the induction process and is repeated by each employee at least bi-annually.
+This training forms part of the induction process and is repeated by appropriate employees regularly via an online provider.

-As part of the training, employees are made aware of how to report concerns relating to any aspect of human slavery.
+As part of the training and the Alderley Code of Business, employees are made aware of how to report concerns relating to any aspect of human slavery.
 This includes use of the Group’s Whistleblowing process to support the requirement of continuous transparency.